Sepp Straka: Early life and amateur career

-Straka was born in Vienna, Austria on 1 May 1993.
+Straka was born in Vienna, Austria, on 1 May 1993.
 His mother was American and his father was Austrian; they met when his mother worked at a golf shop in Austria and sold a glove to his father.
 Straka speaks German and English.
 Regarding his nationality, he stated in 2022: "I used to say I'm 50% Austrian and 50% American.
 A friend of mine who is Austrian, Clemens, corrected me one day and said, you are 100% Austrian, 100% American."

 Straka has a twin brother, Sam.
 Both twins played soccer during their youth, until they decided to focus on golf at age 11.
 Sam was originally the better golfer.
-The family moved to Valdosta, Georgia, when Straka was aged 14, so his mother could be closer to her family.
-After the move, Straka's father regularly flew back-and-forth to Austria to maintain his architecture business.
+The family moved to Valdosta, Georgia, when the twins were aged 14, so his mother could be closer to her family.
+After the move, their father regularly flew back-and-forth to Austria to maintain his architecture business.

 Sepp and his brother attended Lowndes High School in Valdosta, Georgia, where both played for the Lowndes Vikings golf team.
 As a junior, Sepp won the Austrian Junior Championship and recorded a victory on the Southeastern Junior Golf Tour.
 Sam won five times on that tour.
 At the time they committed to the University of Georgia, Sam was ranked No. 44 nationally in the Golfweek/Sagarin Junior Rankings, while Sepp was ranked No. 72.
 Sepp stated "the UGA coach was interested in Sam and realised only later that he had a brother who could play pretty well."

 Straka represented Austria, on the same team as his twin, at the 2011 European Boys' Team Championship.
 Team Austria finished second (a tied all-time best), losing in the final against the Spanish team led by Jon Rahm.

 Straka played collegiate golf at the University of Georgia from 2011 to 2016.
 He redshirted the 2013–2014 season due to his struggles with short game yips.
 In March 2016, Straka shot a 7-under 65 in the final round of the Linger Longer Invitational to place second individually, one stroke behind his Georgia teammate Lee McCoy.
 This was the best individual finish of Straka's collegiate career.
 The runner-up finish moved him up 80 places to 225th in the World Amateur Golf Ranking.
 Straka received a Bachelor of Business Administration in management from the University of Georgia's Terry College of Business in 2015.